KSDunne/whisper_riding_school/README.md

 #### 3. Frequent user goals

 - As a frequent user, I want to broden my knowlegde of horse riding disaplines from around the world
-- As a frequent user, I want to sign up for a news letter
+- As a frequent user, I want to sign up for a newsletter
 - As a frequent user, I want to check to see if there is any new updates on the website

 ## Design

 ### Design Choices

-I was very loosely inspired by the colours, layout, services and features of the [Carrickmines Equestrian Center] (https://www.carrickminesequestrian.ie/) website.This arised from my research of other horse riding school websites.
+I was very loosely inspired by the colors, layout, services and features of the [Carrickmines Equestrian Center] (https://www.carrickminesequestrian.ie/) website.This arised from my research of other horse riding school websites.
 I wanted to find one with intuitive layout and navigation that fit my desired content and that was also responsive.

 The hero image for Whisper Riding School was chosen to convey the exact main service of the business.
 It is both eye-catching and informational.

-### Colours
+### Color

 Since this business offers outdoor services such as horse riding lessons I chose earthy colours.
-Colours were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).
+Colors were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

-Primary Colours - White / Green
+Primary Colors - White / Green

-Secondary Colours - Orange / Mustard / Blue
+Secondary Colors - Orange / Mustard / Blue

 - #c9ac3b, mustard
 - #88a542, a green